drugis/addis-core/triplestore/README.md

     export PATH=$FUSEKI_HOME:$JENA_HOME/bin:$PATH

-The most important tool from the Jena distribution is `tdbloader`, which enables us to load large RDF files to named graphs in bulk (**NB: will not work without a `file.rdf`**):
+The most important tool from the Jena distribution is `tdbloader`, which enables us to load large RDF files to named graphs in bulk.

-    tdbloader --loc DB --graph URI file.rdf
+    tdbloader --loc DB --graph=URI file.rdf

+Replace 'URI' with the URI of the graph to load the data into, and 'file.rdf' with the file you want to load.
+Note that .ttl files can also be loaded.
 This will create the `DB` directory and initialize a new triple store if one doesn't exist.
 Otherwise, the existing triple store at that location will be updated.

 A SPARQL-update and SPARQL-HTTP enabled endpoint can be run using Fuseki as follows:

     fuseki-server --loc DB --update /ds